Agricultural & Outback Drone (U.A.V.) Photography

 Visit the rural Advertising and Editorial Images page for general information on obtaining rural marketing photos via commission, or my archive.

 Several examples of my aerial photographs are included in the website header above and many of the 800+ photos included in my books were taken from planes and helicopters.
-More examples of drone (U.A.V./RPA) photos and videos are available for prospective customers.
+More examples of drone (U.A.V. / RPA) photos and videos are available for prospective customers.
+(Most photographs on my social media pages and website have been taken on mobile phones, for illustrative purposes only.
+Images taken with professional camera equipment are used in books and available for marketing & editorial purposes.
+Few are put online, because they're often copied without permission.)

 Contact me if you have a project you would like to discuss and books can be purchased below: